 A month, more less.
 Haha, sorry about that; school breaks also mean a break on writing.
 Not really.
 And so, I took an art course and I realized that human are such beautiful creatures.
 That was completely random, so right to the story!

 Oh, and I need your help.
 You may read the bottom note if you're interested...

 That's what I wake up to in one certain morning in early January.
-And because of that, I thought it was a dream, and I was just going to sleep again when my phone gave a notification for the second time.
+And because of that, I thought it was a dream, and I'm just going to sleep again when my phone gives a notification for the second time.

-"EV System: "Kagami-san, did you see the latest ranking?
-The song we made has made it to the top!"" it said.
-EV System was a morning person, it appeared.
-Or maybe he hadn't gone to sleep, I had no idea.
-And of course I would feel bad if I didn't reply him so—wait, so that wasn't a dream.
+There's a message from EV System.
+"Kagami-san, did you see the latest ranking?
+The song we made has made it to the top!" it says.
+EV System is a morning person, it appears.
+Or maybe he hasn't gone to sleep, I have no idea.
+And of course I'd feel bad if I don't reply him so—wait, so that wasn't a dream.

 "How about EV-san himself?"
-I asked.
+I ask.